Enterprise Risk Management

 ERM is defined as a comprehensive, organization-wide set of processes and procedures used to document and manage risk.
 This process takes into account an organization’s strategic goals as well as its operational goals including an understanding of the current internal control environment.

 - Assess in the context of University-wide strategic objectives and identify inter-relation of risk factors across the University.

 - Cover all types of risk: Operational, Strategic, Compliance, Reputational, Financial, Academic, Research.

-- Promote a program of risk management based on recognized frameworks (COSO, Cobit) and supplemented with design elements used by peer institutions.
+- Promote a program of risk management based on recognized frameworks (ISO, Cobit) and supplemented with design elements used by peer institutions.

 - Use University-wide measures of likelihood and impact in order to produce risk maps.

 - Enhance risk management through understanding of how well current controls are mitigating risks.

 - Provide University leadership with accurate, pertinent, and centralized risk and compliance information.